0xProject/0x-monorepo/packages/abi-gen/README.md

 It's heavily inspired by [Geth abigen](https://github.com/ethereum/go-ethereum/wiki/Native-DApps:-Go-bindings-to-Ethereum-contracts) but takes a different approach.
 You can write your custom handlebars templates which will allow you to seamlessly integrate the generated code into your existing codebase with existing conventions.

-For an example of the generated [wrapper files](https://github.com/0xProject/0x-monorepo/tree/development/packages/0x.js/src/contract_wrappers/generated) check out 0x.js.
-[Here](https://github.com/0xProject/0x-monorepo/tree/development/packages/0x.js/contract_templates) are the templates used to generate those files.
+[Here](https://github.com/0xProject/0x-monorepo/tree/development/packages/0x.js/contract_templates) are the templates used to generate the contract wrappers used by 0x.js.

 ## Installation